dfhoughton/ranagrams/README.md

 ARGS:
     <word>...
 The words for which you want an anagram

-Ranagrams generates all the possible anagrams from a given phrase and dictionary.
+Rana generates all the possible anagrams from a given phrase and dictionary.
 Note "given some dictionary."
-Ranagrams does not have a word list built in.
+Rana does not have a word list built in.
 You must tell it what words it may use in an anagram.
-I have made myself such a list out of a list of English words I found on the Internet from which I delted all the words likely to offend people.
-By default ranagrams will look in your home directory for a file called .anagrams-dictionary.txt.
+I have made myself such a list out of a list of English words I found on the Internet from which I deleted all the words likely to offend people.
+By default rana will look in your home directory for a file called .anagrams-dictionary.txt.

 In many cases a simple phrase will have hundreds of thousands or millions of